-4. Except in cases of immediate termination, at least ninety (90) days prior to renewing or terminating this Charter, the Sponsor shall notify the governing body of the School of the proposed action, in writing.
-A notice to terminate the Charter shall state in reasonable detail the grounds for the proposed action and stipulate that the School's governing body may, within fourteen (14) calendar days of receiving the notice, request an informal hearing before the Sponsor.
-The Sponsor shall conduct the informal hearing within thirty (30) calendar days of receiving a written request from the School's governing body.
-The School's governing body may, within thirty (30) calendar days after receiving the Sponsor's decision to terminate or refuse to renew this Charter, appeal the decision to the State Board of Education pursuant to the procedure established in Section FS §1002.33, Florida Statutes.
+Except in cases of immediate termination, at least ninety (90) days prior to renewing or terminating this Charter, the Sponsor shall notify the governing body of the School of the proposed action, in writing.
+A notice to terminate or not renew the Charter shall state in reasonable detail the grounds for the proposed action and stipulate that the School's governing body may, within fourteen (14) calendar days of receiving the notice, request a hearing.
+The hearing shall be conducted at the Sponsor's election in accordance with one of the procedures provided in FS 1002.33(8)(b) and the Sponsor shall enter a Final Order.
+The School's governing board may, within thirty (30) calendar days after receiving the Sponsor's Final Order appeal the decision pursuant to FS 120.68.

-5. Immediate Termination
+4. Immediate Termination